AlexHodder/SocialStoryBuilder/README.md

 # The latest release is 1.3.1 and can be found at https://github.com/AlexHodder/SocialStoryBuilder/blob/master/app/release/app-release-1-3-1.apk

-# The project report can be found at https://github.com/AlexHodder/SocialStoryBuilder/blob/master/FinalReport.pdf
+# The project report can be found [here](https://github.com/AlexHodder/SocialStoryBuilder/blob/master/FinalReport.pdf)